Smoking in Indonesia: Child smoking

-According to an official spokesman of a special commission set up to protect children's rights (KPAI) and evolve regulations to prevent children getting addicted to smoking, "The future of 80 million Indonesian children is at stake as the cigarette producers were intentionally aiming children as their future market through massive TV advertisements and sponsorships on activities in which teenagers involved the most."
+According to an official spokesman of the Indonesian Child Protection Commission (KPAI) and evolve regulations to prevent children getting addicted to smoking, "The future of 80 million Indonesian children is at stake as the cigarette producers were intentionally aiming children as their future market through massive TV advertisements and sponsorships on activities in which teenagers involved the most."

 More than 30% of Indonesian children reportedly smoke a cigarette before the age of 10.
 In 2010, a two-year-old boy from Sumatra, Ardi Rizal, made global headlines for having a 40-a-day cigarette habit.

 In 2003, cigarette advertising and promotion in Indonesia was valued at $250 million.
 It is thus one of the most distinctive tobacco manufacturing hubs in the world.
 Smoking Kretek is said to be "an ingrained part of Indonesian culture".
 An all pervading scent of kretek smoke is distinctly discerned in Indonesia.

 Bans

 In Jakarta's restaurants, hotels, office buildings, airports and public transport, and overall public areas smoking is not permitted.
 Restaurants wanting to allow smoking must provide a separate smoking space, as of 4 February 2006.
 Building separate facilities for smokers had only taken place in half of establishments by June 2007.